alecgao066/TRICARE/README.md

 To extract the levels annotated by pathologists, run the `extract_levels.py` script using the data provided in `dataset_csv/full_prostate_labels.csv`.
 Then follow the [falsecolor-python algorithm](https://github.com/serrob23/falsecolor) to render H\&E-like images from fluorescence data.

 Once preprocessing is complete, you can proceed to train the model using all images from the prostate development cohort.
+The training time for the entire prostate cohort, using the hardware and hyperparameters specified in our preprint, takes a few hours.

 Due to the large size of the datasets (tens of terabytes), we are working with platforms such as the NIH TCIA to host and publicly release the remaining datasets and associated clinical data following the publication of the manuscript.